Madeline-Stark/Madeline-Stark.github.io/_posts/2019-08-09-return_vs_puts_in_ruby.markdown

 Puts is the photo of money, return is the real thing.

 I don’t mean to disparage puts.
 Sometimes there’s good reason to show what you have instead of returning it.
-Maybe you want to greet the user.
+Maybe you want to greet the user in the console.
 In that case you could type: puts “Hello there!”.
 Thats definitely helpful, but there’s not a ton else you can do with it.

 ```
 def puts_balance(amount)